huggingface/blog/inferentia-llama2.md

 ## Benchmarks

-But how much efficient is text-generation on Inferentia 2 ?
-Let's figure out !
+But how much efficient is text-generation on Inferentia 2?
+Let's figure out!

-We have uploaded on the hub pre-compiled versions of the LLama2 7B and 13B models with different configurations:
+We have uploaded on the hub pre-compiled versions of the LLama 2 7B and 13B models with different configurations:

 | Model type              | num cores | batch_size | Hugging Face Hub model                 |
 |-------------------------|-----------|------------|----------------------------------------|